-The Solstice, also known as Litha, happens this week, on the 21st June 2018.
+The Solstice, also known as Litha, happens every year around 21st June

 What is the Solstice and why is it also know as Litha?

 Ancient cultures knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.
 They built monuments, such as Stonehenge, to follow the sun’s yearly progress.